MohaIfk/result.hpp/README.md

 *All methods have &, const &, &&, and const && overloads for maximum performance and move-safety.*

+## Documentation

+The source code is fully documented using Doxygen-style comments.
+You can generate a full API reference using Doxygen.

+1.  **Install Doxygen:**
+    ```shell
+    # On Debian/Ubuntu
+    sudo apt-get install doxygen
+    # On macOS (using Homebrew)
+    brew install doxygen
+    ```
+2.  **Generate Documentation:**
+    Run Doxygen to generate the documentation:
+    ```shell
+    doxygen
+    ```
+    This will create an `docs/html` directory containing the generated documentation.
+Open `docs/html/index.html` in your browser to view the API reference.

 ## Building the Tests

 The test suite is built with GoogleTest.